ros2/ros2_documentation/source/Roadmap.rst

 * IDL format: using IDL 4.2 to specify ROS interfaces (msgs, srvs, actions)

-  * Support for non-ASCII strings in messages / services
-  * Leverage new features like grouping and various annotations (comments, units)
+  * Leverage new features like grouping constants into enums
   * Extend usage to ``.idl`` files with just constants and/or declare parameters with ranges

 * Progress on migration plan